• Our Wander

 • Pack Smart, Buy None: Iceland is not the place for last-minute shopping.
 A thorough packing list is your best defence against buying overpriced essentials.

 • Book Accommodation ASAP: Rates are much cheaper when booking Hotels in advance, especially for travel during the peak summer season.
-Many hotels/rooms were no longer available when we booked 4 months before our trip!
+Many have reasonable cancellation policies.
+So book early as many hotels/rooms were no longer available when we searched 4 months before our trip!

 • Save on Your Road Trip: If you plan on driving, your car, gas, and parking will be major expenses.
-We cover how to save on the road in our dedicated Guide to Driving in Iceland.
+We cover how to drivers can save money in our dedicated Guide to Driving in Iceland.

 • Remember the Golden Rule: Drink Tap Water!
 We will say it one last time.
-It’s pure, healthy, and absolutely free!
+It’s refreshing, healthy, and absolutely free!

 Departing Iceland: How Much Time You Need at KEF Airport